-To continue in the Honors Program, a student needs to maintain a cumulative GPA of 3.25 and at least a 3.50 GPA in Honors Program seminars.
-A grade of C in any Honors course will be grounds for immediate dismissal from the Honors Program.
+To continue in the Honors Program, a student needs to maintain a cumulative degree GPA of 3.25 and at least a 3.50 GPA in the Honors Program.
+A grade of 'C' in any Honors course will be grounds for immediate dismissal from the Honors Program.